Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks

-\subsubsection{Fitting stochastic models to quantify temperature changes}
+\paragraph{Fitting stochastic models to quantify temperature changes}

-To gain an understanding of the stochasticity induced by background activity, we fit stochastic neuron models to data produced by LIF models with background input.
+To gain an understanding of the stochasticity induced by background activity, we fitted stochastic neuron models to data produced by conductance-based LIF models with background input.
 This method allows quantifying behavior changes regardless of the precise input conditions and neuron parameters, thus making it possible to describe the sampling temperature even when an analytical treatment is not possible.

-To this end, we used the fitting method proposed by \citet{jolivet2006predicting}.
-The stochastic model is identical to the LIF neuron model except for a stochastic firing criterion with instantaneous firing intensity
+To this end, we used the fitting method proposed by \cite{jolivet2006predicting} to fit a stochastic neuron model with an exponential escape rate function to the behavior of LIF neuron at the given background input scenario.
+Models with an exponential escape rate were shown to match the firing behavior of cortical pyramidal cells \cite{jolivet2006predicting} as well as the behavior of simple neuron models when subjected to background input \cite{mensi2011stochastic}.
+Furthermore, an exponential escape function is commonly used in theoretical sampling models \cite{buesing2011neural} and is equivalent to the sigmoidal activation function used in the current-based models.
+The stochastic model is identical to the LIF neuron model described above except for a stochastic firing criterion with instantaneous firing intensity

 where $T$ is the temperature, $u_\mathrm{T}$ is the soft threshold (i.e., the value of $u$ where the firing intensity reaches $1 / \Delta t$), and $\Delta t$ is the resolution of the discrete-time simulation.
-Exponential escape rate functions have been shown to account for neural data \citep{jolivet2006predicting} and also match theoretical models of sampling with spiking neurons \citep{buesing2011neural}.

-We performed this fitting procedure for different values of $\alpha$ to examine how the model changes based on the background input.
-For every fit, we used a number of presynaptic spike trains to excite the LIF neuron (see \meth) and recorded the firing times.
-The resulting firing rates varied markedly (\cref{fig:coba_neuron_supp}a), highlighting the different operating regimes induced by different levels of background input.
-We fit exponential firing intensities to the data (\cref{fig:coba_neuron}e).
-The temperature values resulting from the fitting procedure are shown in \cref{fig:coba_neuron}f.
+We performed this fitting procedure for different values of $\alpha$ to examine how the fitted model parameters change as the background input strength is varied.
+For every fit, we used a number of presynaptic spike trains to excite the LIF neuron (see \meths{methods:coba_fitting}) and recorded the firing times.
+The resulting firing rates varied markedly (see \meths{methods:coba_fitting}), highlighting the different operating regimes induced by different levels of background input.
+We fitted exponential firing intensities to the data (\cref{eq:fit_rho}).
+The temperature values resulting from the fitting procedure are shown in \cref{fig:coba_neuron}e.